 During our trips we would stay in Bed & Breakfasts and they often served a traditional afternoon tea.
 The menu included English Breakfast or Earl Grey tea, scones, clotted cream, jam, lemon curd and perhaps small finger sandwiches.
 Not only is tea time food scrumptious but the whole set up is very visually appealing.
 I love the delicate patterns on porcelain tea cups and saucers, they're so dainty and feminine.

 In the spirit of being truly authentic, I researched proper tea time etiquette observed by the British High Society.
-My favorite guideline for such an event is the Etiquette Scholar's Tea Etiquette Guide.
 A few noteworthy rules include:

 Drink up ladies and gents!